Michigan Highways: Since 1997.

 1927 (Feb 8)M-18 is extended due south from Beaverton and the M-30 designation is then applied to all of the former M-18 routing from M-30 southerly through Edenville and Sanford to end at M-46 two miles west of Merrill.
 The former M-18 along Van Dyke Rd between Beaverton and M-30 is re-designated as M-80.

-1952 (Nov 10–15) – Two realignments to the route of M-30 are officially determined as part of the state trunkline highway system, removing a total of three 90° turns from the route south of West Branch in southwest Ogemaw and northeast Gladwin Cos.
+1952 (Nov 10–15) – Two realignments to the route of M-30 are officially established as part of the state trunkline highway system, removing a total of three 90° turns from the route south of West Branch in southwest Ogemaw and northeast Gladwin Cos.
 The realignments include 3.0 miles of new highway from Lake George Rd southwesterly to Lehman Rd southwest of West Beanch with the 3.9 miles of former route along Lake George Rd, Rau Rd and Rau Dr being cancelled as a trunkline route and turned back to county control.
 Just over the county line in Gladwin Co, A 0.6-mile long sweeping curve alignment from Sergent Rd at the county line southwesterly to Alger Rd replaces the former 0.8-mile route along Wildwood Rd and Alger Rd which is cancelled as a trunkline route and turned back to county control.
 These official changes take place as of November 10, while the construction itself is marked as complete on November 15.

-1956 (Mar 6) – A new 0.5-mile long alignment of M-30 is officially determined as a state trunkline route at the West Branch of the Tittabawassee River crossing approximately 7½ miles north of M-61 in north-central Gladwin Co, replacing a 0.6-mile segment which is cancelled as a state trunkline and the portion from Finkbeiner Rd southerly to the river is turned back to county control while the old river bridge is closed and the remainder of the former highway southwesterly back to the new alignment is abandoned as a public roadway.
+1956 (Mar 6) – A new 0.5-mile long alignment of M-30 is officially established as a state trunkline route at the West Branch of the Tittabawassee River crossing approximately 7½ miles north of M-61 in north-central Gladwin Co, replacing a 0.6-mile segment which is cancelled as a state trunkline and the portion from Finkbeiner Rd southerly to the river is turned back to county control while the old river bridge is closed and the remainder of the former highway southwesterly back to the new alignment is abandoned as a public roadway.
 The new highway, between Ritchie Rd and Finkbeiner Rd, utilizes a straighter alignment and much wider bridge spanning the river.
 A new state roadside park is also created along the new alignment as well.

-1958 (July 7) – A new 1.5-mile long segment of M-30 is officially determined as a state trunkline route beginning at M-61 at the community of White Star in central Gladwin Co, continuing to the north and also bending to the west to cross Tobacco River via a new span before bending gently back to the right to merge back into its former route approximately 1,500 feet south of Youngs Rd.
+1958 (July 7) – A new 1.5-mile long segment of M-30 is officially established as a state trunkline route beginning at M-61 at the community of White Star in central Gladwin Co, continuing to the north and also bending to the west to cross Tobacco River via a new span before bending gently back to the right to merge back into its former route approximately 1,500 feet south of Youngs Rd.
 The former, 1.6-mile long route is cancelled as a state trunkline route and turned back to county control as Old M-30 while the old Tobacco River bridge is removed.

 1961 (Jan 3) – As part of an effort to remove seven curves in the highway near Elk Lake in Northern Gladwin Co—some of them rather sharp curves—a new, 2.2-mile long sweeping alignment for M-30 with just three gentle curves is officially assumed into the state trunkline highway system replacing the former 2.9-mile long alignment along Indian Lake Dr which is cancelled as a state trunkline route and turned back to county control.